 Either way, I am writing this because the truth is there’s another side to Father’s Day.
 There’s a different aspect, which has the right to be voiced because there are people out there that don’t relate well to days like this.
 There are those who’ve been snagged by their past or caught in old resentments, which they can’t seem to let go of — and therefore, days like today have a bitterness to them.

 Meanwhile, love is supposed to be love.
-And people like us are supposed to be close because of the stations we hold in a thing called family.
+People like us are supposed to be close because of the stations we hold in a thing called family.
 We’re supposed to get along.
 We’re supposed to love each other.
-We’re supposed to do a lot of things together, but yet, somehow, life and love and the parental agreements are not something that comes naturally for everyone.
+We’re supposed to do a lot of things together, but yet, life and love and the parental agreements are not something that comes naturally for everyone.

 Our predictions are what causes us to jump to conclusions, which inevitably, is what causes us to be preemptive or predisposed.
 This is what prepares us for a fight that never happened — or better yet, this is what causes us to have an argument that never needed to happen.
 This is where ego interrupts love and the roles we are supposed to play.
 This is where our emotional thinking interferes with our relationships.
 More importantly, this is what causes us to say things that we wished we didn’t say.